Thuynh808/Active-Directory-Lab/README.md

 - **User Automation:** With a Python script, we automated user creation, enhancing efficiency and customization.
 - **Group Policy Configuration:** We explored Group Policy configurations, implementing security practices and access controls network-wide.

 Throughout this endeavor, we've crafted a comprehensive environment that mirrors the complexities of a corporate network.
 By mastering these tools and techniques, we've honed our skills in network management and system administration.
-This Homelab project offers a rich platform for experimentation, learning, and refinement, providing a valuable experience for anyone aspiring to excel in the realm of IT infrastructure.
+This lab project offers a rich platform for experimentation, learning, and refinement, providing a valuable experience for anyone aspiring to excel in the realm of IT infrastructure.